BenThere6/node.js-lds-temple-scraper/README.md

 * Calculates distances between temples and a specified city using the Google Maps Distance Matrix API.
 * Allows users to select a temple to attend based on proximity.
 * Supports customization of distance scale and other preferences.
+* Keeps track of temples that have been attended
+* Counts remaing temples to attend

 ## Contributing